23 Money Saving Tips Every Kiwi Needs to Know

 Always search for coupon codes before you make a purchase.

-I’ve found this the best way to save on things like travel insurance, Countdown online delivery fees and more.
+I’ve found this to be the best way to save on things like travel insurance, online delivery fees, and more.

 Starting a hobby can save you a heap of cash.

-It’ll give you something to occupy your spare time and an outlet for stress (which might usually be spent going to the mall or a bar).
+It’ll give you something to occupy your spare time and an outlet for stress, which might otherwise be spent going to the mall or a bar.

-You won’t notice it has gone and it’ll add up quickly.
+You won’t notice it’s gone, and it’ll add up quickly.

-Increase the weekly transfer amount as you can, even $2 incremental raises make a huge difference to your total savings balance
+Increase the weekly transfer amount as you can; even incremental raises of $ 2 make a huge difference to your total savings balance over a year.

-Say what you will about KiwiSaver, but there’s nowhere else you’ll get a guaranteed 50% return on your money.
+Say what you will about KiwiSaver, but there’s nowhere else you’ll get a guaranteed 25% return on your own contributions, up to the cap.

 More details here.